Ibrahim-Torabek/Stock-Logger/README.md

 ## Getting Started
 Stock Logger is an Android app, and it is very easy to use.
 You can use this app to log your stock tradings.
-You can add stock which you bought in the stock market, and the app will calculate the profit of that stock. you can increase and decrease your holding stock's amount when you bought or sold some quantity of a spesific stock.
-You can log sold stocks in this app, and the system will dipsplay them seperately.
-Because the user of this app only targetted the Canadians, so this app only record stocks in the US stock market and Canada stock market.
-You should setup your brokerage's trading fee so that the app can caculate eactly worth price of a stokc.
+You can add stock which you bought in the stock market, and the app will calculate the profit of that stock. you can increase and decrease your holding stock's amount when you bought or sold some quantity of a specific stock.
+You can log sold stocks in this app, and the system will display them separately.
+Because the user of this app only targetted Canadians, so this app only records stocks in the US stock market and Canadian stock market.
+You should set up your brokerage's trading fee so that the app can calculate the exact worth price of a stock.
 This app also provides some contact information on a contact page.

 ## Database
 ### Database Name: Stock